segmentio/segment-docs/src/connections/destinations/catalog/autopilothq/index.md

 {% include content/connection-modes.md %}

-  1. From your Segment UI’s Destinations page click on "Add Destination".
+  1. From your Segment UI's Destinations page click on "Add Destination".
-  2. Search for "Autopilot" within the Destinations Catalog and confirm the Source you’d like to connect to.
+  2. Search for "Autopilot" within the Destinations Catalog and confirm the Source you'd like to connect to.
   3. Drop in your "API Key" from [here](https://login.autopilothq.com/login#settings/app-connections/segment-sync) or go to Autopilot: Settings -> App Connections -> Segment and copy/paste the API key which is listed there.
   4. Once enabled 'identify' and 'track' calls will be sent to Autopilot.